Translate

 The wizard hesitated.
 “But… the fate of the world—”

 The wizard stared.
 The entire office stared.
-Even the IT guy had stopped recording.
+Even the IT guy was staring, instead of looking at his phone.

-“But… this is not how these things should work,” the wizard finally muttered.
+“But… this is not how these things should work,” the wizard finally said.

 “Well, maybe you lot shouldn’t keep having Dark Lords popping up all the time,” Dave pointed out.